ivancele/aquastore/README.md

 - copy .env.example file to .env and update the **db configuration**, (I did this with MySQL)
 - run `php artisan key:gen`
 - you can also set the debug flag to false.
-- run `php artisan migrate:fresh --seed` to create database tables and fill them with dummy or default data found in `database/seeders/` dir
+- run `php artisan migrate:fresh --seed` to create database tables and fill them with dummy or default data found in `database/seeders/` dir (seeding might fail, re-run if it fails)

 ## Usage instructions